faberNovel/ad_localize/README.md

 $ ad_localize -h
 ```

-* Export wording from a google spreadsheet, default tab.
+* Export wording from a public google spreadsheet, default tab.
 The spreadsheet key and sheet_id are available in the spreadsheet url.
 For example `https://docs.google.com/spreadsheets/d/<your-spreadsheet-drive-key>/edit#gid=<sheet-id>`.
 ```
 $ ad_localize -k <your-spreadsheet-drive-key>
 ```